 The effects on your security clearance

 Using illegal drugs—even if legal on a state level, such as marijuana or medical marijuana—are not a reasonable method of handling a mental health crisis.
 Even properly prescribed drugs, if misused, could result in security clearance issues.
 Therefore, it is imperative that you work closely with your healthcare professional in managing medication or changing doses.
 While rapidly gaining in popularity, CBD oil, gels, or lotions—promising to help ease anxiety and are widely sold (you can grab pricey Lord Jones lotions and oils at Sephora)—are not currently accepted by the Department of Defense or any other federal agency.
 Given its unregulated nature, CBD could still result in a positive drug test, and it will be difficult to demonstrate that you were simply using CBD and not THC.
-(Read more about CBD and security clearances here.)
+(Read more about CBD and security clearances here and here.)

 A big concern among members of the cleared community is a fear of seeking professional care, because they are worried that certain diagnoses will preclude their ability to hold their clearances.
 These include alcohol use disorder, generalized anxiety disorder (GAD), major depression, and Post Traumatic Stress Disorder (PTSD).
 The Department of Defense and the Director of National Intelligence have been making efforts to dispel this myth, expressly stating that “getting help for a psychological issue is a sign of strength.
 Speaking up can be a sign of good judgment, responsible behavior and a commitment to performance.”
 Ultimately, it is better for you and national security to seek treatment or counseling and carefully abide by treatment plans if prescribed.